AtheMathmo/rusty-machine/README.md

 ## Motivation

 This key motivation behind this project was for me to learn some systems programming and a new language!
-I wanted to try implementing a linear algebra library within a systems programming language and then extend this to explore some machine learning algorithms
+I wanted to try implementing a linear algebra library within a systems programming language and then extend this to explore some machine learning algorithms.

+---

+## Current Progress

+There is now a first pass at the linear algebra library and some basic machine learning algorithms in place.

+### Matrices

+- Generic data matrices
+- Concatenation
+- Data manipulation (row and column selection/repetition etc.)
+- Arithmetic

+### Machine Learning

+- Linear Regression
+- K-Means Clustering
+- Neural Networks

 ---